 Check out this quick video clip of Weeping Rock:

 The National Park lodges are full of history and grandeur.
-They were built to impress so allow some time walk through, view the architecture, have a snack or drink.
+They were built to impress so allow some time to walk through, view the architecture, and have a snack or drink.
 You won’t regret it!

 If you are a good hiker and have older kids, Angels Landing is one of the hikes in Zion that you won’t want to miss!

 Another area we read about but were not able to visit was the Checkerboard Mesa.
-If you enter Zion from the east it is hard to miss with the colors that essentially make a checkerboard.
+If you enter Zion from the east it is hard to miss the colors that essentially make a checkerboard.
 Beautiful red rock and other colors add to its beauty.

 Checkerboard Mesa looks like a beautiful place to hike so plan on spending some time in this area.